Search & View Record Lists

 • Violations: Any record that shows a status other than closed or resolved.

 • Complaints: Any status marked as open or pending will appear.
-In the complaints module, if a Violation Issued status is set, the complaint is closed.
-This means the issue is now handled by the Violation system.
+In the complaints module, if a violation-issued status is set, the complaint is closed.
+This means the issue is now handled by the violation system.

 Search Records

-The Search feature built into each module is identical.
+The search feature built into each module is identical.
 The fields available to search will vary from module to module, but the process remains the same.

 1. Sign in to your site